 Loc had arranged for a group of local 20-year-olds to shuttle us around the countryside south of town for the day.
-They were a happy and enthusiastic bunch!
+They were a happy and enthusiastic bunch of local ambassadors!

 We quickly rode out of the city into the rice paddies.
 I was on the motorbike ahead of Dale and by pure coincidence we simultaneously took pictures of each other, so in the photo collage below, you can get the entire 360° view:

 Our first stop was at a rice paddy where Loc’s local coordinator, “Happy Harry,” gave us a detailed explanation of the farming process.
 Then we drove through a small village to see how straw mats are made.
 This couple weaves them by hand, each one taking about two hours to complete.
 The wife designs the mats and threads the straw reeds through one at a time so that the thick and thin ends of the reeds alternate.
 Her husband, a Vietnam War veteran, operates the loom.
 They worked together intuitively.

 We drove through another village, then across a wooden bridge…